xtianjms/WD-Seatwork-4/readme.md

 This project showcases a Features Display Website built using pure HTML and CSS.
 It includes a landing page and multiple feature pages with distinct and visually appealing layouts.

 Guiding Question:
-- What is the project

 The project is a Features Display Website built using pure HTML and CSS.
 It includes a landing page and multiple feature pages that showcase different and distinct design layouts.

-- Whats the purpose
 The purpose of this project is to demonstrate the ability to create visually appealing and functional web pages using basic web technologies.

-- What are key components
 Landing Page:
   - Title: Landing Page
   - Subtitle: Seatwork 4
   - Description: My website features a variety of distinct hero layouts, each meticulously crafted with HTML, CSS, and, JavaScript.
   - Navigation: Links to feature pages.

-- What technology used and how it is used
 HTML:
   - Used to structure the content of the landing page and feature pages.
 CSS: